Strategic reference

 The first bottleneck is not whether AI can produce more work.
 The first bottleneck is whether teams can trust, review, and govern that work.

-Software Dark Factory starts with governed AI-assisted engineering because that is where the risks are most visible: code quality, security, reliability, reviewability, and accountability.
+Software Dark Factory starts with governed AI-assisted engineering — where the risks are most visible: code quality, security, reliability, reviewability, and accountability.
+Every repo and team is different, so SDF begins with readiness and evidence rather than a generic process pasted over your stack.

-Once the governance layer exists, the factory can support better quality, stronger delivery discipline, clearer cost visibility, and broader organisational leverage.
+Once the governance layer exists, better quality, stronger delivery discipline, and clearer AI usage visibility follow.

-The long-term aim is a factoryized repo that does not only produce evidence, but also keeps each slice aligned with the product mission, quality bar, constraints, and non-negotiables.
+The long-term aim is an adapted operating model that does not only produce evidence, but also keeps each work item aligned with the product mission, quality bar, constraints, and non-negotiables.

 Proven now